 Dr. Timothy Kraabel and Dr. Elizabeth Fritzler purchased the clinic in 1999.
 Ever since purchasing the clinic, the Kraabels dreamed of replacing the existing hospital.
 For several years they searched for a suitable site in West Seattle for a new clinic that was convenient, affordable, and appropriately zoned to allow an animal hospital.
-When no such site could be found, we decided to make the best use of our current site.
+When no such site could be found, they decided to make the best use of their current site.
 Jeff Clark and his team from Architectural Werks was selected as the architect for a new building to be constructed on the back parking lot.
-Corstone Construction broke ground in February of 2009 and our beautiful new hospital and parking lot were completed in August 2009.
+Corstone Contractors broke ground in February of 2009 and the beautiful new hospital and parking lot were completed in August 2009.

 The clinic cats